rbw/flask-journey/docs/index.rst

 Flask-Journey is managed through a ``Journey`` instance.

-*This component and procedure is only necessary if you plan on using the ``journey.BlueprintBundle`` for managing blueprints.*
+*This is only necessary if you plan on using the BlueprintBundle*

 If you're utilizing application factories, then you probably want to go the init_app() route.